 This free and confidential talking therapy service is available to adults aged 16 or over who are registered with a Liverpool GP.

-We offer psychological help and support and help with a range of difficulties including:
+We also offer psychological help and support and help with a range of difficulties including:

 - You will have regular meetings with a psychological wellbeing practitioner who will help you set step by step goals to improve your wellbeing and mood.
 This often involves working through self-help booklets together but we also offer help on line and through workshops and courses